ginkogruen/nix-minimal/README.md

 - [ ] 15min apart snapshots on home
 - [ ] Support for TMPs

-I may not hit every one of these goals so these are subject to change.
+These goals are subject to change.

 ## Documentation resources & inspiration